As a mother, learning how to express breast milk can help you a lot. Here’s why:

 - Give this milk to your baby’s doctor who will feed it to your baby with a tube or paladai.

-- Breast milk will help them heal faster and you will maintain normal milk production.
+- Breast milk will help your baby heal faster and you will maintain normal milk production.

 How to express breast milk by hands?